 In Sweden, one of the penicillins Amoxil (amoxicillin) or Penicillin VK (phenoxymethylpenicillin) is given.
 They help against the most common pneumonia bacteria, pneumococcus.
 Vaccines against certain types of pneumococcus (the most aggressive) have also been included in the vaccination program in Sweden since 2009.
 However, there are many pneumococcal types that the vaccine does not help against, which can also cause pneumonia.

-If Amoxil or Penicillin VK does not reduce the fever or cough within 3-4 days, then it may be some other bacteria that is causing the pneumonia.
+If Amoxil or Penicillin VK does not reduce the fever or cough within 3-4 days, then it may be another type of bacteriacausing the pneumonia.
 There is a group of bacteria-causing pneumonia (eg. mycoplasma) that requires treatment with another type of antibiotic eg. Ery-Max (erythromycin).
 In this case, your doctor should make the switch.

-There are also viruses (eg. influenza viruses, chickenpox viruses and measles viruses) that can cause more severe pneumonia.
-This can lead to respiratory distress and thus hospitalization.
+There are also viruses (eg. influenza , chickenpox and measles viruses) that can cause more severe pneumonia.
+This can lead to respiratory distress and consequently hospitalization.
 Measles is very rare in Sweden thanks to our vaccination program.
-But influenza and chickenpox can cause more severe pneumonia in children every year.
+But influenza and chickenpox cause more severe pneumonia in children every year.

-… there is reason to suspect pneumonia if your child has a cough and fever that does not pass within 3-4 days.
+If your child has a cough and fever that does not pass within 3-4 days, it could be pneumonia.
 Pneumonia can be suspected if your child has a cough, fever and breathing problems.
-The diagnosis is made by doctors and antibiotics are required if it’s bacterial pneumonia.
+The diagnosis for pneumonia is made by doctors and antibiotics are required if it’s bacterial pneumonia.